markyourdata/www.markyourdata.com/pages/services/data-ai-platform.md

 <div class="featured-intro">
 <div class="featured-intro-text">

-## Build Your Foundation for Scalable Data & AI
+## Build Your Foundation for Data & AI Use Cases

-You've proven value with experiments but need professional infrastructure to scale.
-Our Data & AI Platform service builds your complete data foundation—infrastructure, pipelines, and data models—so you can focus on creating insights while we ensure reliability, security, and scalability.

-We set up modern data platforms that grow with your needs, from initial use cases to enterprise-wide deployment.
+**For organizations needing a centralized data foundation.** Whether you're starting from scratch and need a single source of truth for reporting, or scaling advanced AI applications that require high-quality data—we build the complete platform: infrastructure, pipelines, data models, and analytics capability. **Walk away with your first working data platform in 3 months.**

 </div>
 <div class="featured-intro-aside">